commschamp/comms_protocols_cpp_src/text/transport/id.md

 {
 // TField is type of the field used to read/write message ID
 // TAllMessages is all messages bundled in std::tuple.
-// TNextLayer is the next layer this one wraps template <typename TField, typename TAllMessages, typename TNextLayer>
+// TNext is the next layer this one wraps template <typename TField, typename TAllMessages, typename TNext>
 class MsgIdLayer
 {
 public: